 The Ohio estate tax was repealed, effective January 1, 2013.
 For deaths before that date, however, estates with a total value of more than $338,333 were subject to the Ohio estate tax.
 This was the lowest estate tax exemption amount of any state.
 (Federal estate tax returns for 2012, by contrast, were required only for estates of more than $5.12 million.)

-Many estates that are larger than the exempt amount did not actually owe Ohio estate tax.
+Many estates that were larger than the exempt amount did not actually owe Ohio estate tax.
 For example, if the deceased person left everything to the surviving spouse, they passed free of estate tax, no matter how large the value.

 If you're an executor for an estate of a person who died before 2013, you may have been required to file an Ohio estate tax return even if no tax was due.
 If the value of all of the assets in the "gross estate" exceeded the exempt amount ($338,333), a return must have been filed.
 The gross estate includes the property the deceased person owned at death, including: